Pravargav/Amadeus/SAC/sentences/imp.md

 -> Despite his lack of experience, he performed very well.

 -> It is the time when students prepare for their final exams.

+-> He withdrew the case due to prestige concerns.